it-onlySaasdev/it-onlySaasdev/README.md

 I focus on creating clean, functional features that solve real problems — whether that’s setting up secure payments, building dashboards to track sales, or fixing bugs that slow down your site.

 Here’s how I can help you today:
-✔️ Add or fix payment systems (PayStack, Stripe, PayPal) ✔️ Build or customize e-commerce features on Shopify, WooCommerce, or with React ✔️ Create internal tools and dashboards to visualize data ✔️ Improve site security and performance
+✔️ Build or customize e-commerce features on Shopify, or with React ✔️ Create internal tools and dashboards to visualize data ✔️ Improve site security and performance
 ✔️ Develop small MVPs or prototypes quickly and clearly